-Management enables administrators to create and save multiple security policies, with no pre-defined limit.
-Bulk operations enable a single operation to be applied to multiple groups.
-The policy mechanism is diverse and supports all sorts of use cases, enabling true customization.
-The system is able to add custom rules, white-list, and black-list to build a custom policy that can be applied to machines, users, and groups of machines/users.
-Inheritance (nested rules) is fully supported, including creation of groups and sub-groups such that sub-groups can inherit certain aspects of configuration and policy definition from parent groups.
-Versioning enables administrators to view the policy version of each endpoint.
+The management console provides support for creating and saving multiple security policies with no maximum number pre-defined.
+The policy mechanism is diverse and supports all sorts of use cases, enabling extensive customization.

+Administrators may add custom rules and white-list and blacklist to build a custom policy that can be applied to machines, users, and groups of machines/users.
+Inheritance (nested rules) is fully supported, including creation of groups and subgroups such that sub-groups can inherit certain aspects of configuration and policy definition from parent groups.